Cordyceps and Testosterone: The Killer Fungi

 After that, well, just watch the video below:

 Don’t worry, if you’ve already used some cordyceps, you won’t be zombified.
 In fact, each of the 400 species of cordyceps specializes on their own host insects to use as vessels of growth.

 In humans – as seen with many types of mushrooms – supplementing with cordyceps has been shown to powerfully stimulate the immune system.
 This is due to the fruiting body of the fungi containing unique polysaccharides that upregulate various immune system cells and reduce oxidative damage in the body1–4.

 When it comes to the proclaimed sports performance-enhancing effect, cordyceps has been somewhat of a supplemental non-starter, with only animal studies showing reduced fatigue and stress5, and one human study showing small increases in lactate threshold.
 Other than that, it has been shown to not improve VO2 max or aerobic performance in humans6,7.

 When it comes to hormones, there’s plenty of cell culture and animal research examining the mushrooms effect.

-Preliminary cell culture studies have actually shown that cordyceps can inhibit testosterone production in leydig cells stimulated with cAMP and HcG, by suppressing the natural conversion of cholesterol into pregnonelone (which is needed as “raw material” for testosterone synthesis)8.
+Preliminary cell culture studies have actually shown that Cordyceps can inhibit testosterone production in Leydig cells stimulated with cAMP and HcG, by suppressing the natural conversion of cholesterol into pregnenolone (which is needed as “raw material” for testosterone synthesis)8.

-Cordyceps is potent immune system booster, but doesn’t really deliver on its performance enhancing claims.
+Cordyceps is a potent immune system booster but doesn’t really deliver on its performance-enhancing claims.